asmusz-adobe/AdobeSign-resources-1/more/QA.md

 *  [What are the applicable eSignature laws in xxxx (Country)?](https://acrobat.adobe.com/content/dam/doc-cloud/en/pdfs/document-cloud-global-guide-electronic-signature-law-ue.pdf)

 *  [Sometimes an email does not "bounce" but we find out later (perhaps days) that it was a "bad"(mis-spelling etc.) address.
 Doesn't Adobe Sign let us know if the email address is bad?](https://github.com/skaboy71/AdobeSign-resources/blob/master/Answers/Email-Deliverability.md#sometimes-an-email-does-not-bounce-but-we-find-out-later-perhaps-days-that-it-was-a-badmis-spelling-etc-address-doesnt-adobe-sign-let-us-know-if-the-email-address-is-bad)
+*.
+[I see that the "reply to" address in the emails from Adobe Sign is my company email but the "from" is an echosign or @adobesign.com email address.
+Can we change this?]